-SAP is enforcing very strict and strange restrictions on what companies can do with the data in a HANA database.
+SAP is enforcing stringent and strange restrictions on what companies can do with the data in a HANA database.
 Do pay special attention to these terms laid out by SAP regarding extracting data from HANA.

-- SAP’s position is that that the client must use SAP Data Services.
+- SAP’s position is that the client must use SAP Data Services.

 - However, the use of SAP Data Services can be waived if the second instance of HANA is used, and the data is replicated to the second instance of HANA.

 Let us review SAP’s graphic that shows how HANA is to connect to Hadoop using their adapter called Vora.
 Hadoop and Spark are their own vibrant open source ecosystem that anyone can try on AWS or Google Cloud (Google offers two flavors actually, Cloud DataProc and Cloud Dataflow, which is easier to use and is self-configuring).
 But SAP had plans to get into this market.
 They had been promoting how much they are involved in Big Data.
 However, we can see a problem immediately looking at just one graphic.

 Ordinarily, an adapter like Vora, will connect one database to another.
 However, notice Vora first connects HANA for the ERP system to another HANA instance.
 Then Vora connects to Hadoop.
 Why?
 Hadoop is its own very widely used Big Data store with a full complement of open source tools.
 Why can’t the HANA application database (or enterprise data as shown in the graph) be copied to Hadoop?
 The reason is not technical, but because SAP’s license for HANA forbids it.
 Hence the need for the second copy of HANA.

 Let us look at another graphic, this time from the MAPR website.